magomimmo/modern-cljs/doc/tutorial-14.md

   (v/email-domain-errors email))
 ```

-> NOTE 6: We also removed the reference to the `wrap-rpc` symbol from
+> NOTE 7: We also removed the reference to the `wrap-rpc` symbol from
 > the `shoreleave.middleware.rpc` requirement because it is not used
-> anymore by other definitions.
+> anymore.

 Next, we need to add the `app` symbol definition in the
-`modern-cljs.core` namespace and the `shoreleave.middleware.rpc`
+`modern-cljs.core` namespace and add the `shoreleave.middleware.rpc`
-requirement for referencing the `wrap-rpc` symbol in the `app`
+requirement to be able to reference the `wrap-rpc` symbol in the `app`
 definition.
 Following is the modified content of the `core.clj` file.

 ```clojure